mrberggg/dotfiles/README.md

 # Matt's Dotfiles

+*Note: this is a WIP, scripts not currently working*

 To help quickly set up a new machine.

 Follow these install instructions to setup a new Mac.